Non-Executive Directors

 Martin joined the Trust in November 2022.
 Martin has been a GP for over 30 years, including 10 years as a GP partner in Exeter and most recently serving some of the most deprived communities in East London.
 He originally began his career as a junior doctor at the Royal Devon and Exeter Hospital (Wonford) and has relocated back to Devon.
 He has significant experience as a board member, having been a non-executive director for the Care Quality Commission, the Chair of the Royal College of General Practitioners, medical director and director of research and development at the Health Foundation, and deputy chief medical officer at the Department of Health.
 He has led programmes at the major academic health science network UCL partners and is currently chair of the Nuffield Trust, an independent think-tank which aims to improve the quality of healthcare in the UK through research and policy analysis.

-Martin Chairs the Governance Committee and is a member of Audit and Patient Experience Committees.
+Martin Chairs the Quality Committee and is a member of the Audit Committee.

 Key Roles: